Laser resurfacing is a treatment to reduce facial wrinkles and skin irregularities, such as blemishes or acne scars.

 If you have acne or if you have very dark skin, you may not be a candidate.
 This technique is also not recommended for stretch marks.
 You should discuss whether laser resurfacing is right for you by consulting with the doctor before having the procedure done.

 How Does Laser Skin Resurfacing Work?

-The two types of lasers most commonly used in laser resurfacing are carbon dioxide (CO2) and erbium.
+The several types of lasers most commonly used in laser resurfacing are carbon dioxide (CO2) and erbium.
 Each laser vaporizes skin cells damaged at the surface-level.

 CO2 Laser Resurfacing